tacofoundation/tacofoundation.github.io/src/content/specification/taco.md

 4. **User-Friendly Structure**: Organize datasets into a clear hierarchical structure (Collection and Sample) to facilitate easy navigation and retrieval of data.

-5. **Efficient Data Handling**: Utilize the capabilities of Tortilla files for efficient partial reading and parallel processing to improve data access speeds.
+5. **Efficient Data Handling**: Utilize the capabilities of Tortilla files for efficient partial reading and parallel processing to improve data access and analysis.

 ## Format